Page 1: Biography

 Ngati Koata, Ngati Toa and Ngati Kuia; farm labourer, political activist, nurse

-This biography, written by Joy Hippolite, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Joy Hippolite, was first published in the Dictionary of New Zealand Biography in 2000.

 John Te One Hippolite (registered as Teone Hoani Hippolite) was born at Madsen Bay, D’Urville Island, on 25 August 1929, the eldest of 10 children of Benjamin (Peneamine) Hippolite, a labourer, and his wife, Maria Poto Tuo Elkington.
 As well as fostering at least two children, they formally adopted two others.
 John was of Ngati Koata, Ngati Toa and Ngati Kuia descent, but also had links with Ngati Tama and Ngai Tahu.
 He grew up during the depression era, and as his parents frequently moved looking for work he lived in bush camps and with his grandparents, uncles and aunts.
 This helped John to develop a strong concept of the extended family, and whakapapa became very important to him.
 His family were devout Mormons.